robotics-upo/hunav_sim/hunav_rviz2_panel/README.md

 ## TODO

-* Update initial pose and goals windows
+* Update initial pose and goals windows.
-* Allow to modify Yaml file while is being shown
+* Allow to modify Yaml file while is being shown.
+* Allow to save Yaml file in other directories.